 Family Dynamics of Respondents

 Table 1, represents the family demographics of inland fish producers.
-On average, each household comprised of 2.43 male members, 1.87 female members and 2.30 children which were totalling about 6.70 members per family.
+On an average, each household comprised of 2.43 male members, 1.87 female members and 2.30 children which totalled about 6.70 members per family.
 Among these, 1.53 members were income earners and 1.21 members were actively engaged in inland fish farming.
 This shows a significant portion of household members contribute to the family’s income and inland fish farming activities.

 Table 1: Distribution of respondents according to their family size